-(28) Greater transparency of transactions conducted by persons discharging managerial responsibilities at the issuer level and, where applicable, persons closely associated with them, constitutes a preventive measure against market abuse, particularly insider dealing.
+- (28)Greater transparency of transactions conducted by persons discharging managerial responsibilities at the issuer level and, where applicable, persons closely associated with them, constitutes a preventive measure against market abuse, particularly insider dealing.
 The publication of those transactions on at least an individual basis can also be a highly valuable source of information to investors.
-It is necessary, therefore, to clarify that the obligation to publish those managers' transactions also includes the pledging or lending of financial instruments, as the pledging of shares can result in a material and potentially destabilising impact on the company in the event of a sudden, unforeseen disposal.
+It is necessary to clarify that the obligation to publish those managers' transactions also includes the pledging or lending of financial instruments, as the pledging of shares can result in a material and potentially destabilising impact on the company in the event of a sudden, unforeseen disposal.
 Without disclosure, the market would not know that there was the increased possibility of, for example, a significant future change in share ownership; increase in the supply of shares to the marketplace; or loss of voting rights in that company.
-For this reason, a routine pledge of securities in connection with the depositing of the securities in a custody account will not require notification under this Regulation, unless the pledge of the securities is made as part of a wider transaction in which the manager pledges the securities as collateral in order to gain credit from a third party.
+For this reason, notification under this Regulation will be required where the pledge of the securities is made as part of a wider transaction in which the manager pledges the securities as collateral to gain credit from a third party.
 Additionally, full and proper market transparency is a prerequisite for the confidence of market actors and, in particular, the confidence of a company's shareholders.
 It is also necessary to clarify that the obligation to publish those managers' transactions includes transactions by another person exercising discretion for the manager.
-In order to ensure an appropriate balance between the level of transparency and the number of reports notified to competent authorities and the public, a uniform threshold should be introduced in this Regulation below which transactions shall not be notified.
+In order to ensure an appropriate balance between the level of transparency and the number of reports notified to competent authorities and the public, thresholds should be introduced in this Regulation below which transactions shall not be notified. - (28a) The notification of transactions conducted by a person discharging managerial responsibilities within an issuer on their own account, or by person closely associated with them, is not only valuable information for market participants, but also constitutes an additional means for competent authorities to supervise markets.
+The obligation to notify transactions is without prejudice to the duty to refrain from insider dealing.